Office of Global Services

 Global Program Support Services

 Global Program Support Services (GPS) manages protocols for global activities and operations and administers the University’s International Travel Policy for groups and individuals traveling abroad for University-affiliated purposes.
 GPS monitors international security indicators and provides health and safety guidance to outbound travelers.
-GPS also develops and executes agreements with international partner institutions.
+In collaboration with Georgetown departments, GPS also develops and executes agreements with international partner institutions.
 GPS oversees operations at Georgetown’s Villa Le Balze in Fiesole, Italy, which hosts a wide range of university programs and conferences.

 For more information, please visit the Office of Global Services website.